 - Request an extension, but you should not assume that it has been granted until you have something in writing that indicates the extension has been approved.

-- Retain an expert Florida insurance claims attorney to assist you in preparing the sworn proof of loss.
+- Retain an experienced insurance claims professional to assist you in preparing the sworn proof of loss.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].